 But there’s more to a CDP than just building a unified profile.
-To understand what other benefits a CDP offers, let’s look at all the different features customer data systems can offer.
+Let’s look at all the different features customer data systems can offer.

 Most companies have a number of systems that manage some type of customer data, and they fall into three broad categories: